Hope in the darkness at WVU Medicine Children’s Gala

 I believe that they have a heart for children like we have a heart for children.
 Last 32 years we’ve been working with children in the Ohio Valley.
 I try to make a difference and they’re doing the same at a great level.Rev.
 Darrell Cummings, Bethlehem Apostolic Temple

-Funding raised tonight will go toward stretchers for newborns to secure them as life-saving care is performed.
+Funding raised will go toward stretchers for newborns to secure them as life-saving care is performed.

 WTRF is proud to be a sponsor.